hzqst/MetaHookSv/Renderer.md

 `blurwidth` is the intensity of blooming for HDR, for example `"blurwidth" "0.1"`

-`exposure` is the intensity of exposure for HDR, for example `"exposure" "4.5"`
+`exposure` is the intensity of exposure for HDR, for example `"exposure" "0.8"`

-`darkness` is the intensity of darkness for HDR, for example `"darkness" "4.5"`
+`darkness` is the intensity of darkness for HDR, for example `"darkness" "1.4"`

 `adaptation` is the brightness adaptation speed for HDR, for example `"adaptation" "50"`

-`disablehdr` disables HDR entirely. for example `"disablehdr" "1"`

 ## env_water_control